suletom/Remote/README.md

 - i found only one manufacturer
 - no local dealer in our country
 - used ones on the market not available
-- buying from the states takes months and the final cost with shipping and VAT is comparable to the price of a Rasberry pi 4 :)
+- buying from the states takes months and the final cost with shipping and VAT is comparable to the price of a Raspberry pi 4 :)
 - needs software hacking

 # Conclusion:
-What if i could build a device with the same or perhaps with more funcionality?
+What if i could build a device with the same or perhaps with more functionality?

 I found some laying around cheap chinese components:
 - an USB cable
-- arudino nano (2 USD)
+- Arduino nano
 - IR Led + 1 resistor
 - and some wires

-## By using the following software solution the device statisfied our family needs
+## By using the following software solution the device satisfies our needs